wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 Contentful models seemed an obvious thing to do.
 First step was moving the Contentful models and the corresponding React components into a npm module.

-Next we added the Gatsby required graphql fragments.
+Next we added the Gatsby required Graphql fragments.
 Having things all in one place was a great step forward.

 Once we stored our models and fragments in a consistent way, this allowed for a